 Our women’s team would do just as well, outfoxing Cambridge, whose ladies placed first and second, to bring home the team trophy for women’s cross country.
 And that was just the beginning.
-In three days, Oxford teams won 15 of 37 gold medals—from track and dance to rugby, basketball, and table tennis.
+In three days, Oxford teams won nearly half of the tournament’s gold medals—from track and swimming to dance, basketball, and table tennis.
 The list goes on.
 At the closing gala, where Oxford was named the overall winner for the second year running, we rushed the stage.
-Queen’s “We Are the Champions”—a song older than all of us—blared from the loudspeakers.
+Queen’s “We Are the Champions”—a song older than most of us—blared from the loudspeakers.
 But the moment felt timeless.
 Outside the Parisian venue, the Arc de Triomphe glimmered in the moonlight.

 It was a sweet bus ride home.

 Unlike Bannister, I didn’t break any records that weekend.
 I finished sixth, in fact.
 But every runner who beat me—Sandor, Iain, Anders, Philippe, and Edouard—was a teammate, making that seven-kilometer race one of the most memorable and humbling races of my life.

 As a team, we had won.
 As a school, we had won.
 And where my own abilities were lacking, the talent and determination of my peers made up the difference.Back to top of article